 A review of policy approaches to tackling obesity: Theis DR, and White M. Is Obesity Policy in England Fit for Purpose?
 Analysis of Government Strategies and Policies, 1992–2020.
 The Milbank Quarterly 2021.

-This research was supported by NIHR ARC West, which also paid the Article Processing Charge; and by NIHR Applied Research Collaboration (ARC) North East and North Cumbria.
+Funding: This research was supported by NIHR ARC West, which also paid the Article Processing Charge; and by NIHR Applied Research Collaboration (ARC) North East and North Cumbria.